deadnme/Twitch-Emote-No-Restart/README.md

 ## Support Author

-If you like this script, you can support me by buying me a coffee ☕: [Buy me a coffee ☕](https://ko-fi.com/sirsane2k)
+If you like this script, you can [buy me a coffee ☕](https://ko-fi.com/sirsane2k)